kuberhealthy/kuberhealthy/README.md

 4. Install kuberhealthy:
 	`helm install kuberhealthy kuberhealthy/kuberhealthy`

 After installation, Kuberhealthy will only be available from within the cluster (`Type: ClusterIP`) at the service URL `kuberhealthy.kuberhealthy`.
-To expose Kuberhealthy to an external checking service, you **must** edit the service `kuberhealthy` and set `Type: LoadBalancer`.
+To expose Kuberhealthy to an external checking agent, you **must** edit the service `kuberhealthy` and set `Type: LoadBalancer`.
 This is done for security.
 Options are available in the Helm chart to bypass this and deploy with `Type: LoadBalancer` directly.

 Kuberhealthy is currently tested on Kubernetes `1.9.x`, to `1.18.x`.